sunshower-io/breeze/README.md

 ```

-While there is an obvious isomorphism between a syntax such as this (and it might be improved), the syntax
+While there is an obvious isomorphism between a syntax such as this and Breeze (and it might be improved), the syntax
 itself is cumbersome.
 There is, however, a deeper reason to go with an SQL-like language.

 ## Infrastructure Querying!